irobot-ros/conan-ros2/README.md

  - `ros2-core` this recipe contains all the core ROS 2 libraries required by C++ applications.
  - `ros2-tf` this recipe contains the ROS 2 TF library C++ implementation.

+The `sources` directory contains repos files used by these recipes to fetch all their components.
+This is used as an example to show how this approach could directly fetch repositories from the standard url https://github.com/ros2/ros2/blob/foxy/ros2.repos.

 Note that the content of these two recipes has been arbirarily chosen for the sake of this example.
 It is both possible to agglomerate all ROS 2 dependencies within a single ROS 2 recipe as well as have a more fine-grained organization.
 As an additional example, it is possible to have a recipe for ROS 2 build tools (e.g. ament), one for the ROS 2 core libraries, one for additional RMW implementations and a last one for desktop tools.